 The earliest houses in the urban development of Toruń were wooden or half-timbered.
 The first brick Gothic tenements began to rise in the Old Town of Toruń from the second half of the 13th century, and already in the 14th century the brick buildings were widespread.
 With the increase in the wealth of the merchant town, the development of trade and transport in Toruń, began to also build a granaries.
 Already in the thirteenth and fourteenth centuries, there were about thirty of them in the Old Town, and in the seventeenth century, during the peak of the grain trade, there were more than a hundred of them.
 It was then that Toruń was one of the largest centers of grain trade in Kingdom of Poland.
-Most of them were located in the southern part of the Old Town, where the goods were transported from ships.

 In the following centuries, medieval granaries and houses were transformed, which included the change of the function of higher storeys into storehouses, the change of façade decorations, or new furnishings and arrangement of rooms.
 The eighteenth and nineteenth centuries brought the greatest annihilation of the Toruń Gothic houses.
 The siege of Toruń by the Swedish Swedish army in 1703 and the Napoleonic wars caused devastation and the collapse of urban development.
 Throughout the nineteenth century, there was a devastating process of rebuilding many old buildings or building new houses in their place, which was stoppped only in the 20th century after the conservation of monuments has been initiated.